smin95/smplot2/README.md

 # sesR

 **sesR** is a R package for statistical data visualization that complements ggplot2.
-It officially stands for 'super, easy, simple R'.
+It officially stands for **'super, easy, simple R'**.
 This package represents what I wish I had back when I was beginning to learn R. It aims to make every process of data visualization easy.

 **sesR** was first created on May 2021, and it will be continuously updated.